-This report is presented to the People, Organisational Development & Culture Committee (PODCC) to provide an update and assurance relating to the development of a customer service programme in order to develop excellent customer service across Hywel Dda University Health Board (HDdUHB).
+This report is presented to Board to provide an update in relation to development of a programme in order to cultivate excellent customer service across Hywel Dda University Health Board (HDdUHB).
+This update was discussed at the People, Organisational Development and Culture Committee (PODCC) on 3rd February 2022.